loupe-php/loupe/README.md

   experience but without all the hassle of an additional service to manage.
 SQLite is everywhere and all it needs is your filesystem.

+## Introductory blog post

+If this is your first encounter with Loupe, you might want to read the [blog post on Medium][Blog_Medium] or [as Markdown file][Blog_Repository] that should give you more information about the reasons and what you can do with it.

 ## Acknowledgement

 If you are familiar with MeiliSearch, you will notice that the API is very much inspired by it.
 The